Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Evaluation Framework

 \subsection{Architectural Principles and Overview}

-Our framework is designed around three core architectural principles derived from the requirements of our study: modularity to support flexible paradigm combination, specialization to ensure high performance for each individual retrieval path, and pipelined execution to minimize query latency.
-As illustrated in Figure \ref{fig:framework}, these principles are realized through a two-module architecture: a Storage Module responsible for data management and specialized indexing, and an Execution Module that handles pipelined hybrid query processing.

-The storage module employs a decoupled, columnar storage design where each data type (Text, Sparse, Dense, Tensor) is managed by its own specialized indexing fleet.
-This architectural choice is critical for modularity and performance, as it allows each retrieval path to use its own state-of-the-art indexing algorithms without compromise, a key limitation in some unified index approaches.
-This decoupled structure also ensures the framework is extensible, enabling the seamless integration of new retrieval paradigms or advanced indexing techniques in the future.

-The execution module orchestrates hybrid search by transforming a query into a pipelined Directed Acyclic Graph (DAG) of execution operators.
-It utilizes a push-based, concurrent execution model, where each operator can run independently to maximize resource utilization and reduce overall latency.
-The final fusion operator is responsible for applying the chosen re-ranking strategy to the candidate sets retrieved from the various parallel paths to produce a single, unified result.
-For ease of use and reproducibility, the framework is exposed through a user-friendly Python API\footnote{\url{https://infiniflow.org/docs/pysdk\_api\_reference}}.
+As shown in Figure \ref{fig:framework}, this framework is realized via a two-module architecture: The \textit{Storage Module} employs a decoupled, columnar design.
+During ingestion, each document is partitioned into columns (Text, Sparse, Dense, Tensor), each managed by a specialized indexing fleet (e.g., HNSW for \dvs{}, optimized inverted indexes for \fts{} and \svs{}).
+This architectural choice is critical for modularity and performance, as each path uses its own state-of-the-art algorithm without compromise—a key limitation of unified index approaches—and ensures extensibility.
+The \textit{Execution Module} orchestrates hybrid search by transforming a query into a pipelined Directed Acyclic Graph (DAG) of physical operators (see Figure~\ref{fig:dag}).
+Each retrieval path executes in parallel, streaming results to a final fusion operator that applies the chosen re-ranking strategy (e.g., RRF).
+This model is applied consistently across all combinations, ensuring a fair performance comparison.
+The framework is exposed via a user-friendly Python API\footnote{\url{https://infiniflow.org/docs/pysdk\_api\_reference}} for reproducibility.